WHO WE ARE

 This upcoming summer, we will be hosting skate decorating workshops at local figure skating summer camps.

-Keeping manufacturing materials out of landfills
+Keeping skate manufacturing materials out of landfills

 -